 Viceroy, Fritillary and Tiger Swallowtail Butterfly mating seasons.

-Listen for the trilling sound of the male Broad-tailed Hummingbird's wings as it darts about in search of insects, nectar and females.
+Listen for the sound of the Ruby-throated Hummingbird's wings as it darts about in search of insects and nectar.

 Keep nectar feeders fresh and change sugar solutions every three days as the temperature rises.